Apple HomeKit basics

 When HomeKit first came out, AppleTV’s were not that popular, so there is another option.

-If you have an iPad that is always in your home you can enable “HomeKit Hub Mode” in settings.
+If you had an iPad that is always in your home you used to be able to enable “HomeKit Hub Mode” in settings.

 The more the merrier